wiemerc/VADM/README.md

 * Download or clone the repository
 * Change into the directory where you put it
 * Type `make`.
 This will download and patch the necessary parts of _klibc_ and _Musashi_, generate the _Musashi_ code and compile everything.
 After `make` is finished, you will find the executable `vadm` in the current directory.
+Alternatively, you can do the same using [SCons](scons.org) by typing `scons`, but of course only if you have _SCons_ installed.